AI Mining Exploration and Resource Estimation: 20 Updated Directions (2026)

-1. Automated Geological Data Integration
+1. Geological Data Integration Across Drilling, Maps, and Geophysics

-Automated Geological Data Integration
+Geological Data Integration Across Drilling, Maps, and Geophysics

 2. Advanced Geophysical Interpretation